 As the number of artifacts grew, it prompted a much-needed addition and reconstruction to the museum.
 Today’s building design, including the Reading Room, dates to 1857.

-The British Museum is home to a number of very significant items.
-Their discoveries and subsequent preservation has allowed us to understand the past and learn about old cultures.
+The British Museum is home to several very significant items.
+Their discoveries and subsequent preservation have allowed us to understand the past and learn about old cultures.
 I have always loved museums and the opportunity to visit a place with so many such unique items was just too tempting.

-When it comes to discovering key archeological artifacts, the Rosetta Stone takes the top spot as one of the most famous finds in all of archaeology.
+When it comes to discovering key archeological artifacts, the Rosetta Stone takes the top spot as one of the most famous archaeological finds.
 How cool is that?
 I don’t know how someone would not want to see it in person.
 I was certainly in awe of actually seeing it.

 You see, over time, all knowledge of Egyptian Hieroglyphics had disappeared.
 Finding the Rosetta Stone allowed experts to use the Ancient Greek inscription as a key to deciphering the rest of the text.
 This find also made the translation of the pictorial writing system possible.

-The stone, discovered in 1799 by Napoleon’s troops, gets its name from where they found it, a place called Rosetta.
-It then made its way to the British Museum where it has been housed since 1802.
+The stone, discovered in 1799 by Napoleon’s troops, gets its name from where they found it, Rosetta.
+It then made its way to the British Museum, where it has been housed since 1802.

 The British Museum is also home to the various objects and statues from the Parthenon in Greece.
-There is quite a controversy over how they made their way to London, but while there, it’s definitely worth a stop to see them.
+There is quite a controversy over how they made their way to London, but it’s worth a stop to see them while there.

-Out of all the cultures I’ve studied in school, Ancient Egypt was probably the only one that I didn’t get a chance to delve into in detail.
-I’ve been fascinated by it all my life and any time there is an Egyptian exhibit, I jump on the opportunity.
+Out of all the cultures I’ve studied in school, Ancient Egypt was probably the only one I didn’t get a chance to delve into.
+I’ve been fascinated by it all my life.
+Any time there is an Egyptian exhibit, I jump on the opportunity.
 While Toronto’s own Royal Ontario Museum has an extensive collection from Egypt, the British museum’s extensive collection is truly spectacular.

 There are over 120 human mummies, 80 of them directly from Egypt, and over 300 animal mummies.
 Despite the ghastly mummy unwrapping parties so popular in England at the time, all mummies at the museum have their original wrappings.
-Nothing has been unwrapped since 1790s and rightfully so.
+Nothing has been unwrapped since the 1790s, and rightfully so.

-While the mummies donated as part of Hans Sloan’s collection were fake, the museum acquired real ones in the later years.
+While the mummies donated as part of Hans Sloan’s collection were fake, the museum acquired real ones later.
 The collection is so popular that it even appeared in the Night at the Museum movie.
 Just another tie between the British Museum and Hollywood.

 There are tons of exhibits here and I don’t think it’s possible to see them all in a day.
-The thing about museums is that they can get overwhelming.
-Both from their size but also from seeing so many exhibits.
-If time is on your side, a visit to the British Museum can easily be broken down into few different trips.
-After all, the entry is free.
+The thing about museums is that they can get overwhelming both from their size and from seeing so many exhibits.
+If time is on your side, a visit to the British Museum can easily be broken down into a few different trips.
+After all, entry is free.

-My trip to the British Museum was a dream come true.
-It gave me a chance to see some of the historically significant pieces and appease the history nerd in me.
+My trip to this museum was a dream come true.
+It allowed me to see some of the historically significant pieces and appease the history nerd in me.
 Would I go back?
 In a heartbeat!